Can you print something for me today?

 I need some photocopying or an email printed off?

-Sure however, it is not a self service machine and we have a minimum order value of £12.
+Minimum order value of £12.
 (Even if it is just 1 copy.)

 Do you print CAD Drawings?